VincentPS/runescape-api-symfony/README.md

 ```

 ## Cetrificate for Curl (Guzzle)
+This is only needed for local development, in production the server should have a valid certificate.
 Download the latest cacert.pem file from https://curl.se/docs/caextract.html and configure your php.ini file to use it:
  ```ini
  [curl]